 Seek Menopausal Hormone Therapy

 Earlier in this post we talked about how menopausal anxiety is caused by a fluctuation of hormones like estrogen and progesterone, just one of the challenges that can accompany menopause.
-Well, for women who want a more comprehensive adjustment to menopause, menopause hormone therapy is a viable option to help get everything leveled out once again.
+Well, for women who want a more comprehensive adjustment to menopause, menopausal hormone therapy (MHT) is a viable option to help get everything leveled out once again.

 Treating Severe Anxiety

 While there are many methods of management for anxiety, there may come a time when menopausal anxiety becomes too severe to be controlled with regular self-care.
 In this case, it’s crucial for you to get the proper help so your anxiety doesn’t become too much to bear.

-Take care of yourself, and seek help from a medical professional.
+Take care of yourself, and seek help from a medical professional for menopause anxiety treatment.
 A therapist can help you work through your menopausal anxiety, and a medical professional can help as well.
 If indicated by your doctor, medication can be a solution to severe, pervasive anxiety.

 If your anxiety doesn’t respond to any of your self-help measures and is taking a severe toll on your wellbeing, there are a number of effective anti-anxiety medications that can help you reclaim your life.
 It’s important to know that prescriptions are not a “one size fits all” solution.
 Not every medication works for every person, and each has its individual side effects.
 Your doctor can help you find the one that works best for you.

 Experiencing Anxiety and Other Menopause Symptoms?
 Alloy Can Help

 We got you.
-Our plant-based products are designed to balance your hormones and reduce your symptoms, including anxiety.
+Our plant-based estradiol products are designed to balance your hormones and reduce your menopause symptoms, including anxiety.

-If you’re experiencing menopausal anxiety and need a helping hand, trust Alloy to create a menopause hormone therapy plan that will help bring you the daily peace you deserve.
-We make it simple–just take our quiz or select an MHT product (such as estradiol pills, patches, or vaginal cream), complete our medical intake form, and start a conversation with our doctor.
+If you’re experiencing menopausal anxiety and need a helping hand, trust Alloy to create a menopausal hormone therapy plan that will bring you the daily peace you deserve.
+We make it simple – just take our quiz or select an MHT product (such as estradiol pills, patches, or vaginal cream), complete our medical intake form, and start a conversation with a menopause-trained doctor.